 The Y-DNA evidence re: Theory #1

-There is a Rankin DNA Project which provides (anonymously, if desired) Y-DNA results online.
-One member, Doug Rankin, has a solid paper genealogical trail proving he is descended from Joseph of Delaware.
-I located another proved descendant of Joseph of Delaware by conventional paper research – let’s call him “Mr. X.” Doug convinced Mr. X to test.
+There is a Rankin DNA Project which provides YDNA results (anonymously) online.
+One member — let’s call him Joe — has a solid paper genealogical trail proving he is descended from Joseph of Delaware.
+I located another proved descendant of Joseph of Delaware by conventional paper research – let’s call him “Mr. X.” Joe convinced Mr. X to test.
 Turns out that the two men are 37-marker matches with one mismatching marker, which genetic genealogists call a “37-marker match with a genetic distance of one” (or “GD=1”).
 That is a darn good match.
 Furthermore, the two men descend from different sons of Joseph of Delaware (John and William, both of Guilford Co., NC), so their close DNA match isn’t a function of a recent common ancestor: Joseph of Delaware is their common Rankin ancestor.

 The Rankin DNA project has two other members (call them Mr. A and Mr. B) whose paper trails prove them to be descendants of Samuel and Eleanor Alexander Rankin.
-Neither of them is a match – not even remotely close – to Doug Rankin and Mr. X. Based on the tests from Mr. A, Mr. B, Mr. X. and Doug Rankin, the Y-DNA evidence proves conclusively that Sam Sr. cannot be a son of Joseph of Delaware.
+Neither of them is a match – not even remotely close – to Joe or Mr. X. Based on the tests from Mr. A, Mr. B, Mr. X. and Joe Rankin, the Y-DNA evidence proves conclusively that Sam Sr. cannot be a son of Joseph of Delaware.
+Note: as of 16 April 2019, the Rankin Project has four members who descend from Samuel and Eleanor and who have YDNA tested.
+The conclusion of this paragraph is confirmed.

 The Y-DNA Evidence re: Theory #2